PCOS Diet for Teenagers

 Parents play a critical role in managing PCOS during adolescence.
 Emotional support is just as important as dietary changes.

-According to Dt.
-Avni Kaul, parents should:
+According to Dietician Avni Kaul, parents should:

 • Avoid labelling the child as “overweight”